in , ,

 The home features central air conditioning, humidification systems, Savant home automation systems, including integrated sound systems, security system, central vacuum, and state-of-the-art mechanical systems.

-Trevor Noah’s penthouse in New York
+Trevor Noah’s home, a swanky two-story penthouse in NY

 Experienced writer with a background in real estate and a fondness for soaring skyscrapers and Victorian-style mansions.
 With past bylines in several industry publications, including CPExecutive, MHN.com, and CommercialCafe, Ioana has now transitioned into a digital marketing role, leading the content efforts for SRD Media and real estate marketing firm #Markethink.